zh4ui/gvim8conf/README.md

 - This recommended package manager is https://github.com/k-takata/minpac, which is integrated as a git submodule.

+- Git for windows must be installed and the command git must be exposed in PATH.

 ## Installation

 - Press Win+R and enter %APPDATA% to open the folder, and clone this repo into it: `git clone --recursive `https://github.com/zh4ui/gvim8conf.git vim`.